 Joshua S. Moskovitz

 Before co-founding Bernstein Clarke & Moskovitz, Josh was a senior attorney at Beldock Levine & Hoffman, where he worked with legendary civil rights attorneys, including Myron Beldock.
 Josh has been part of the litigation efforts in landmark cases like the wrongful convictions of the Central Park Five, the ground-breaking stop-and-frisk case Floyd v.
-City of New York, and representing the Estate of Eric Garner.
+City of New York, and representing the family of Eric Garner.

 In addition to his trial work, Josh maintains an active appellate practice.
 He has won appeals in federal and state appellate courts throughout New York.